Server lifecycle

 Registering

-A new server when is being first added to the application, it passes through a complex process so the system is aware of its hardware components, configuration etc. For this a live, lightweight and custom linux image is being booted up and a series of scripts are being ran.
+When a new server is first added to the application, it will pass through a complex process so the system is aware of the servers hardware components, configuration etc. For this a live, lightweight and custom linux image is booted via the BMC and a series of scripts are run.
+This is an automatically set state.

 Cleaning

 A server under the cleaning state is in the middle of a de-provision operation.
-The same live linux image runs some clean-up scripts during this stage, making the server ready for a new provisioning operation.
+The same live linux image runs clean-up scripts during this stage, making the server ready for a new provisioning operation.
+This is an automatically set state.

 Defective

-When specific issues occur with a server or hardware faults are present, each server can be marked as defective, from its page.
+When specific issues occur with a server or hardware faults are present, a server can be marked as defective, from the advanced page.
 When in defective state, a server cannot pass into the Used state.
+This is a manually set state.

 Used_registering